A list of characters from Titan Quest. Note that multiclass characters won't be listed here.

 Tropes in common to all Heroes

 - Did You Just Punch Out Cthulhu?: When you can defeat Typhon, and Eldritch Abomination that even Zeus can't kill, and later Hades, you know you are a badass.
-The latest expansion has you fighting the Norse Pantheon instead.
+Ragnarok has you fighting the Norse Pantheon instead, while Atlantis features the primordial deity Tiamat.

 - The Determinator: Just have a look at all the way you'll have to walk...